Uncle (South Korean TV series)

 Uncle (Korean: 엉클) is a South Korean television series starring Oh Jung-se, Jeon Hye-jin, Lee Kyung-hoon, Park Sun-young, Lee Sang-woo and Lee Si-won.
 Based on the British sitcom of the same name, it is about an uncle who struggles to protect his nephew amid blatant discrimination.
 It aired on TV Chosun from December 11, 2021 to January 30, 2022.

 Synopsis

-It tells the story of an uncle who takes care of his nephew, an elementary school student who has anxiety disorder and obsessive–compulsive disorder, due to his sister's divorce.
+The series tells about an uncle taking care of his nephew in elementary school, who suffers anxiety and obsessive-compulsive disorders due to his sister's divorce.